Privacy Policy

 - Ensure security — detect, investigate, and prevent fraudulent or unauthorized activity.

-- Advertising measurement & attribution — attribute app installs and in-app events to advertising campaigns, and measure the effectiveness of our advertising on platforms such as Meta (Facebook/Instagram) and TikTok, using our mobile measurement partner AppsFlyer.
+- Advertising measurement & attribution — attribute app installs and in-app events to advertising campaigns, and measure the effectiveness of our advertising on platforms such as Meta (Facebook/Instagram), using our mobile measurement partner AppsFlyer.

 - Comply with legal obligations — fulfill applicable legal, regulatory, or contractual requirements.